astropy/astropy/docs/development/contributing_codebase.rst

 Backwards compatibility
 -----------------------

-Please try to maintain backward compatibility. astropy has lots of users with lots of existing code, so don't break it if at all possible.
+Please try to maintain backward compatibility.
+Astropy has many users with lots of existing code, so don't break it if at all possible.
 If you think breakage is required, clearly state why as part of the pull request.
 Also, be careful when changing method signatures and add deprecation warnings where needed.

-Also, add the deprecated sphinx directive to the deprecated functions or methods.
+FIXME: we should have docs on this

 If a function with the same arguments as the one being deprecated exist, you can use the ``astropy.util._decorators.deprecate``: